Dec 14, 2010

 WALTER RUTKOWSKI: A basic definition which is a civilian ...

-WALTER RUTKOWSKI: ...meaning no military, who voluntarily ...
+WALTER RUTKOWSKI: ... meaning no military, who voluntarily ...

-WALTER RUTKOWSKI: ...leaves the point of safety ...
+WALTER RUTKOWSKI: ... leaves the point of safety ...

 JAD: Three.

-WALTER RUTKOWSKI: ...to risk his own life, or her own life ...
+WALTER RUTKOWSKI: ... to risk his own life, or her own life ...

 JAD: Four.

-WALTER RUTKOWSKI: ...to an extraordinary degree ...
+WALTER RUTKOWSKI: ... to an extraordinary degree ...

 JAD: Five.

-WALTER RUTKOWSKI: ...to save or to attempt to save the life of another human.
+WALTER RUTKOWSKI: ... to save or to attempt to save the life of another human.

 JAD: Six.
-How about seven?
-Why?
+And how about seven: Why?

 ROBERT: Can you—can you read that one more time?